lazerdx/OBStron/readme.md

 Add Discord user IDs to whitelist.json under /config to allow them access to the panel.

-The Spotify and SCP transfer support is not quite there yet, so you can ignore the relvent code.
+The Spotify and SCP transfer support is not quite there yet, so you can ignore the relevant code.

 Start the whole shebang up with server.js.